1. How do Income Funds work?

-Step 4: Invest in your favorite debt fund from amongst the hand-picked mutual funds.
+Step 4: Invest in the most suitable debt fund from amongst the hand-picked mutual funds.

 5. Top 5 Income Funds in India

-While selecting a fund, you need to analyze the fund from different angles.
+While selecting a fund, you need to analyse the fund from different angles.
 There are various quantitative and qualitative parameters which can be used to arrive at the best income funds as per your requirements.
-Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.
+Additionally, it would help if you keep your financial goals, risk appetite and investment horizon in mind.

-The following table represents the top 5 income funds in India based on the past 5 year returns.
-Investors may choose the funds based on a different investment horizon like 3 years returns.
+The following table represents the top five income funds in India based on the past five-year returns.
+Investors may choose the funds based on a different investment horizon like three years returns.
 You may include other criteria like financial ratios as well.